amckennafoster/figshare-api-workshop.github.io/docs/workshop/workshop-introduction.md

 Andrew Mckenna-Foster MLIS MSc - Oregon, USA

-Maria Cotera - London, UK

 ### Group Introductions
 - What brought you to this workshop?
-- What would you like to get out of the workshop?
+- What do you want to get out of the workshop?
-- What is your experience with coding and APIs?

 ## Workshop Overview